bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 * the Test device identifier with its name
 * the person's name who registered the Test device

-Visiting the Build page from an iOS device (which you registered for your account) and you’ll see an `Install` button instead of the `Download` button.
+Visiting the Build page from an iOS device (which you registered for your account), you’ll see an `Install` button instead of the `Download` button.
 With this **you can install the App on your device directly from Bitrise**.

 **For Android apps you don’t have to register your test devices**, as Android apps don’t have per-device install restrictions.
 You’ll, however, have to enable the **“Unknown Sources”** option in Android to be able to install the app/apk from outside of the Google Play Store.

-## Public App install page [⚓](https://devcenter.bitrise.io/tutorials/deploy/bitrise-app-deployment/#public-app-install-page)

-If you enable the **Public install page** option (of the `Deploy to Bitrise.io` step) for the App, then a **long, random URL** will be available for you, which you **can be sent even to people who are not registered on Bitrise.io**.

-Opening this link you’ll see a base description of the App (title, version, size, supported devices) and an `Install` button if you visit the page from an iOS or Android device (depending on the app’s platform of course).

-You can share this page with anyone, even if they don’t have a Bitrise account, but **you have to make it sure that they’ll actually be able to install it** - if you don’t use an Enterprise Provisioning Profile to build your App, you have to add every device identifier (UDID) to the Provisioning Profile (just like you do on your Mac), the iOS App can’t be installed on any other device, only on the ones which were included in the Provisioning Profile the build was signed with.

-**You can enable or disable the App’s public install page any time from the related Build page** and **you can also set the default state** (enabled or disabled) **in your App’s Workflow** (select the `Deploy to Bitrise.io` step and set the `Enable public page for the App?` to `false` if you don’t want to automatically enable this feature).

-**_If you disable the Public install page for the App, then only your App’s team members will be able to install the App from Bitrise, from the Build’s detail page!_**

 ## Notifications and install invites [⚓](https://devcenter.bitrise.io/tutorials/deploy/bitrise-app-deployment/#notifications-and-install-invites)